MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Evaluation

 \subsection{Simulation Environment}

-We simulate a homogeneous HPC environment executing tasks based on moving forward the timestamp instead of actual running those tasks.
-The entire workflows was based on actual traces collected from real systems, but we use CWL and SWF workflows format to guarantee the compatibility.
-When a workflow is generated, if the resources required to run an arbitrary task belonging to the generated workflow is not present, the simulator uses back-filling method to run smaller tasks first.
+We simulate a homogeneous HPC environment executing tasks based on moving forward the timestamp instead of running those tasks.
+These workflows were based on traces collected from real systems, but we use the CWL and SWF workflows formats to guarantee compatibility.
+When a workflow is generated, if the resources required to run an arbitrary task belonging to the generated workflow are not present, the simulator uses the back-filling method to run smaller tasks first.